lewisclark/gnpcrecharger/README.md

 ### **What is gNPCRecharger?**

-gNPCRecharger is a simple addon that can improve player's experience on your DarkRP server.
+gNPCRecharger is a simple addon that can improve a players experience on your DarkRP server.
 It allows players to 'recharge' their health or armor for in-game money, giving players another alternative instead of killing themselves to regain their health/armor.

 ---